Our team are on hand to help you make sure you receive the financial support you are entitled to.

 If you are in a property that is too big or no longer suits your needs, then we can help you find somewhere that is right for you – and you may also qualify for a cash incentive of up to £2,200.
 Find out how we can support you here.

-If you are over State Pension age and on a lower income, you may be eligible for Pension Credit.
-This gives you a little extra money for your living costs, and can also help with housing costs such as ground rent or service charges.
+If you are over State Pension age and on a lower income, you may be eligible for Pension Credit which gives you a little extra money for your living costs.

-Visit the government website to see if you are eligible for Pension Credit.
+Visit the government website to find out more about Pension Credit.

-If you need help with rent arrears or need rent in advance as you move into your new property, you may be able to apply for a Discretionary Housing Payment through your local authority.
+If you are in receipt of Housing Benefit or the housing element of Universal Credit, and need further help covering your rent, are in rent arrears, or need to make an advance rent payment when moving into your new property, you could consider applying for a Discretionary Housing Payment through your local authority.

 Find out who your local council is here.
-Search for 'Discretionary Housing Payment' on their website to find the application form.
+Search for 'Discretionary Housing Payment' on their website to find out how to apply.